VeraCologne/LearningBlog/content/posts/2019-05-10-hello-hugo-world.md

 Again, I might do the last step first and deal with the rest later.

 Also, I bought the new edition of The Pragmatic Programmer and I'm beyond excited to start reading, so this might be how this site looks for a while.
 It's a state I can live with, I think.
 It's better than the endless index page on the old one.

+Edit, just a few seconds after the last edit: I just realised that this theme seems to be a bit more strict about markdown rules.
+I think all my lists are broken.
+Ooops.
+I'll add it to my to-do list